hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter7.md

 ### Leverage of HFT

-When the Sharpo ratio increases, the expected return in the numerator and the volatility in the denominator of the ratio increase proportionally by the amount of leverage, $L$:
+When the Sharpe ratio increases, the expected return in the numerator and the volatility in the denominator of the ratio increase proportionally by the amount of leverage, $L$:
 $$
 Sr^{HFT} = \frac{E[R_{annualized}]}{\sigma[R_{annualized}]} = \frac{E[R_{annualized}] \times L}{\sigma[R_{annualized}] \times L}
 $$